rgk/rgk/README.md

-- 👋 Hi, I’m @rgk
+- 👋 Hi, I’m Robert Kowalski - @rgk
 - 👀 I’m interested in ...
 Everything JavaScript, specifically Node.js+ and also Linux, Redis & microservices!
-- 🌱 I’m currently learning ...
-WebTransport, Lua and keeping up with JS.
+- 🌱 I’m currently learning ... to try keep up with JS.
 - 💞️ I’m looking to collaborate on ...
 Game Jams, benchmarks and anything I find useful.
 - 📫 How to reach me ... https://madgizmo.com/